Perfect season: Other North American professional sports leagues

-In North America's three other major professional sports leagues (Major League Baseball, the National Basketball Association, and the National Hockey League) it is almost impossible for a team to play a "perfect" season, primarily because there are substantially more games in the regular season (82 in the NBA and NHL, and 162 in Major League Baseball).
-The Women's National Basketball Association's season has been between 28 and 36 games long, and it too has never produced a perfect season.
+In North America's two other major professional sports leagues (Major League Baseball and the National Hockey League), due to the fact there are a large number of games (82 in the NBA and NHL, and 162 in Major League Baseball), it is practically impossible for a team to finish with a perfect season.
+The Women's National Basketball Association's season has been between 28 and 40 games long, and it too has never produced a perfect season.

 It is possible for a baseball pitcher to achieve a perfect season, taking at least one win and any number of no-decisions throughout the year.
 This has happened 1,813 times in baseball's history, though the majority (1,171) were 1–0 seasons, mostly by relief pitchers.
 The best perfect season belongs to Tom Zachary of the 1929 New York Yankees, who posted a 12–0 record in 119.2 innings.
 No pitcher has ever achieved a perfect season while qualifying for the ERA title.

 In the NHL, the 1976–77 Montreal Canadiens played nearly a perfect home season.
-They went 39–1 (.975) at home, their lone loss coming on October 30, 1976 against the Boston Bruins.
+They went 39–1 (.975) at home, their lone loss coming on October 30, 1976, against the Boston Bruins.
 The Canadiens only lost 8 games all year, finishing with a 60–8–12 record.

-In the NBA, the 1985–86 Boston Celtics played a nearly perfect home season.
-During the regular season, they were 40–1 (.976) in front of their home crowd.
-The Celtics' only regular-season home loss occurred on December 6, 1985, to the Portland Trail Blazers, by the score of 121–103.
-The Celtics would also win all 10 of their home games in the postseason, to finish 50–1 at home.
-The 2015–16 San Antonio Spurs also played a nearly perfect home regular-season with a 40–1 (.976) record in front of their home crowd, with their only home loss occurring on April 10, 2016 vs. the Golden State Warriors by the score of 92–86.
-The Spurs were eliminated in the Western Conference Semi-Finals by the Oklahoma City Thunder in the 2016 NBA Playoffs.
-The Spurs played a total of 5 home games in the post season, finishing 43–3 at home, losing twice to the Thunder.
-The three-on-three basketball league BIG3, which featured an eight-game regular season and two-round playoff, had a perfect team in its inaugural season of 2017 when Trilogy swept all ten games on their schedule.